Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 :ref:`programming languages <stepper_brick_programming_interface>` you can
 control the direction, velocity and acceleration of the connected motor.

-The maximum driving current and the
-:ref:`decay mode <stepper_brick_decay_mode>` can also be controlled.
-The current consumption and power supply voltage can be measured by the API.

 Two :ref:`Bricklet <primer_bricklets>` ports can be used to extend the features of this Brick.
 It can also be used together with other Bricks in a :ref:`stack <primer_stack>`.
 For example an additional